-3 = Exemplary 2 = Superior 1 = Satisfactory 0 = Unsatisfactory NA = Not Applicable □1 st Half □2 nd Half □1 st Half □2 nd Half □1 st Half □2 nd Half $\Box$ 1 st Half $\Box$ 2 nd Half □1 st Half □2 nd Half Consistently participates in activities and services for students or families well beyond what would be expected of a novice teacher.
-Consistently participates in activities and services for students or families.
-Frequently participates in activities and services for students or families.
-Needs to show evidence of participating in activities and services for students or families.
-Insufficient basis for judgment.
+3 = Exe mplary 2 = Superior 1 = Satisfactory 0 = Unsatisfactory NA = Not Applicable □1 st Half □2 nd Half □1 st Half □2 nd Half □1 st Half □2 nd Half ☐1 st Half □2 nd Half □1 st Half 2 nd Half Consistently partici Consistently par rticipates in activities Frequently partic pates in activities Needs to show Insufficient basis s for judgment. and services for stu dents or families and services for students or families. and services for students or families. participating in a activities and services well beyond what w ould be expected for students or f amilies. of a novice teacher